joshholl/GettingToKnowNode/deck/slidedeck.md

 ???

-A major portion of the magic that makes node js is non blocking io.
-If you're not familiar with non blocking io it can be easily relatable to every day life.
-And like every day life there are times where blocking is a good thing, and a time when it is not.

-A good example of when its acceptable to block is in your morning routine.
-A critical part of every morning routine is showering and getting dressed.
-Both are time consuming operations however, for best results you should always complete showering prior to starting to get dressed.
-Doing both simultaneously may be possible (and might cut down on laundry detergent usage) it is not recommended to do both.

-Meanwhile, other things lend themselves quite well to non blocking logic.
-No morning is complete without coffee.
-Also if you have time to make coffee you probably have enough time to eat breakfast and check your email.
-Each task could be performed simultaneously with out issue.
-I perfectly logical path would be to start your coffee, put your pop tarts in the toaster, then get out your phone on start reading your email.
-Once the coffee is done you can fix it to your liking then go back to email.
-Once the pop tarts are done you can start eating all the while switching contexts and reading email in between.
+To really understand how Node.js benefits from Non-Blocking I/O lets take a look at a real life example that benefits from both blocking and Non-Blocking interactions.
+The example I am going to use is that of a restaurant.

-This leads us back to the point of this slide, a restaurant that can only serve one patron at a time will go out of business.
+A restaurant that can only serve one patron at a time will go out of business.
 Imagine if your server took your food and drink order, made your drinks and stood by the window waiting for your food to come up.
 Once that was up they brought it to you.
-While you ate the server went off to some corner to wait for you to finish, once you finished they would bring your check, you pay and then and only then could the server wait on the next patron...as i think we all could imagine, the yelp reviews for this restaurant would be brutal
+While you ate the server went off to some corner to wait for you to finish, once you finished they would bring your check, you pay and then and only then could the server wait on the next patron...as I think we all could imagine, the yelp reviews for this restaurant would be brutal.

 ---

-# How it all works - Modules
+# How it all works - Blocking I/O

+Every Entrée must be prepared a certain way to be correct.

+???

+The important part of this statement is the "...to be correct" part.
+This is because with rare exceptions, there is a certain flow that must be maintained in order to make entries.
+For example, if you were to order a burger and find that the patty was not cooked, was placed on top of the bun because the bun was not sliced and the lettuce had not been washed.
+I am going to go out on a limb here and guess that you wouldn't want to eat that sandwich.
+Furthermore, you would most likely send it back and/or run for your life with serious doubts of what type of operation they were running.

 ---
 # How it all works - Event-Driven